olibrook/TECS/README.md

 -------
  - My compiler is sensitive to comment style, the reference is not - reference supports '/*' as well as '/**' as comment openings.
 This is an oversight.
+ - My compiler doesn't warn when there is an argument name which is shadowed by a function local.
+This produces errors which are extremely hard to debug!
+ - Compiling tetris down to assembly results in a file which is too large for the ROM.
+The VMEmulator doesn't care though (it runs bytecode) and this could be fixed by dropping the fancy graphics on the title screen.

 [tecs]: http://www.nand2tetris.org/